MatMoore/notes/books/domain-driven-design/README.md

 Anyone touching the model should spend time touching the code.
 Anyone touching the code should be involved in modelling and have contact with domain experts.

+### Influences

+- "responsibility-driven design" (Wirfs-Brock 2003).
+- "design by contract" (Meyer 1988)
+- Larman 1998

+## Building blocks
+- Express the model with *services*, *entities*, and *value objects*
+- Isolate the domain with a *layered architecture*
+- Encapsulate value objects and entities with *factories*
+- Encapsulate value objects and maintain the integrity of entities with *aggregates*
+- Access entities and aggregates with *repositories*

 ## Ideas

 - "Binding the model and the implementation" - Prototyping with just a test framework and no UI enables interactive discussion with domain experts about the model and its consequences (p11)